China tightens ban on 'non-essential' overseas travel as lockdown anger rises - KTVZ

 Outbound travel among ordinary Chinese was still heavily restricted until the early 2000s — but it boomed as household incomes rose and the government relaxed rules.
 Chinese citizens made 670 million overseas trips in 2019, the last normal travel year before the pandemic, according to the country’s Immigration Administration.

-But that number has plunged during the pandemic, with just over 73 million inbound and outbound trips in 2021.
+But that number has plunged since then, with just over 73 million inbound and outbound trips in 2021.

 Even before Thursday’s announcement, traveling in or out of China had become immensely difficult.
 The borders are still largely shut to outsiders, with only Chinese citizens returning from overseas and those with special visas or residence permits allowed to enter.
 Flights are limited and expensive — and all those wishing to enter usually face a strict quarantine of up to 21 days.